hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 Terraform Cloud uses webhooks to monitor new commits and pull requests.

 - When someone adds new commits to a branch, any Terraform Cloud workspaces based on that branch will begin a Terraform run.
 Usually a user must inspect the plan output and approve an apply, but you can also enable automatic applies on a per-workspace basis.
 You can prevent automatic runs by locking a workspace.
-- When someone submits a pull request/merge request to a branch from another branch in the same repository, Terraform Cloud performs a [speculative plan](../run/index.html#speculative-plans) with the contents of the request and links to the results on the PR's page.
+- When someone submits a pull request/merge request to a branch, any Terraform Cloud workspaces based on that branch will perform a [speculative plan](../run/index.html#speculative-plans) with the contents of the request and links to the results on the PR's page.
 This helps you avoid merging PRs that cause plan failures.

 ### SSH Keys